-Feeling anxious at work is one of the myriads of mental health issues in South Africa that people face daily.
+Feeling anxious at work is one of the countless mental health issues in South Africa that people face daily.
 However, it is not to be taken lightly simply because it is commonplace.
 Becoming too anxious can take a severe toll on your health, so you must find reliable and effective coping mechanisms to alleviate your anxiety.

 Mental health awareness is an integral part of this process.
 You should contact a mental health counsellor if you feel overwhelmed or unable to move forward.
 There are some techniques that you can use, which can help you to feel calmer and more relaxed in the workplace.
 Below we discuss how you can deal with anxiety in the workplace effectively.

 Don’t Stifle Your Feelings